Helen Fields: Personal life

 Fields is originally from Romsey, but moved to North Waltham in the early 2000s.

 She is a former criminal and family law barrister who practiced criminal and family law cases for 13 years.
 She has three children.
-In 2017, she and her family moved to Southern California in the United States.
+In 2017, she and her family moved to Southern California in the United States, and by 2022 had relocated back to England.

 Writing career

 Fields is a million-copy best-selling crime writer who has also written under the pen name HS Chandler.
 She is a member of the Society of Authors' board of directors.
-Her books have been translated into Belgian, Chinese, Czech, Dutch, Finnish, French, German, Hungarian, Italian, Macedonian, Norwegian, Polish, Portuguese, Russian, Slovakian, Spanish, Swedish, and Taiwanese.
+Her books have been translated into Belgian, Chinese, Czech, Dutch, Finnish, French, German, Hungarian, Italian, Macedonian, Norwegian, Polish, Portuguese, Russian, Slovak, Spanish, Swedish, Lithuanian and Taiwanese.

 Fields began writing and self-publishing in the early 2000s, but considered it largely a hobby.
 She later found an agent and released her debut novel, Perfect Remains, in 2017 through HarperCollins.

 She has had articles published in magazines such as The Express Newspaper, The Telegraph, Country Life, Harper's Bazaar, and My Weekly.